ewancoder/tyr-ops/docker.md

 Now your service will be accessible by the domain name `seq` within the `my_network` network.

 > If some other service is using this alias - stack will not deploy.

+### Network-qualified names

+> UNTESTED, WIP

+It looks like Docker allows accessing services with network-qualified names:

+- `ping my_container_name.my_network_name`

+If this is the case - we can create a completely separate network for each environment, while keeping service names the same inside the network.
+This will allow to have super-convenient setup, both in Caddy (templating) and everywhere else in our infrastructure.

+However, for added safety it might make sense to still use prefixed names (`dev-myservice, prod-myservice`) even if we introduce per-environment networks.